KW-Cloud-Tech/ConformityCostRules/README.md

 The output is a csv file.

 ### Credit
-Tom Ryan helped test and edit v1
+Tom Ryan - tested and edited v1
-Deepika Raipuria for solution design image
+Deepika Raipuria - solution design image

 ### Support
 This script is not formally supported by Trend Micro